RomanoLab/comptox_ai/docs/source/about.rst

 ===============

 ComptoxAI is a toolkit designed to enable AI and data science research in computational toxicology.

 Like many areas in biomedicine, environmental toxicology is facing a deluge of valuable data being generated in a wide array of modalities and levels of biological organization.
-However, the tools for interacting with these data are - at best - inconsistent, outdated, and fail to leverage state-of-the-art computational methods.
+However, the tools for interacting with these data are
+- at best - inconsistent, outdated, and fail to use state-of-the-art computational methods.

-We're creating ComptoxAI in order to change this.
+.. _authors:

 Authors
 -------

-ComptoxAI is developed and maintained by `Joseph D. Romano <https://jdr.bio>`_, who is a postdoctoral researcher at the University of Pennsylvania in the Computational Genetics Lab.
+ComptoxAI is developed and maintained by `Joseph D. Romano <https://jdr.bio>`_, who is a postdoctoral researcher at the University of Pennsylvania.

 Other important contributors include: